-There’s nothing quite as troubling as your engine not starting.
+There’s nothing quite as disturbing, as your engine not starting.

-All engines require three things to start and run: spark, fuel and compression.
-As a result, If any one of these isn’t there, you aren’t going anywhere.
+So, all engines require three things to start and run, spark, fuel and compression.
+Consequently, if any one of these isn’t there, you aren’t going anywhere.

-No crank / No start – You don’t hear the engine moving at all.
-You might hear a click or buzz but other than that, nothing.
+So, you don’t hear the engine moving at all.
+Consequently, you might hear a click or buzz, but other than that, nothing.

 You turn the key to the “Start” position, but the engine won’t crank.
-In addition, A single click or repeated clicking is all you hear.
-Hence, A weak battery or poor connection at the battery terminals could be the cause.
-Also, Sometimes a battery cable can get corroded inside causing the same problem.
+In addition, a single click or repeated clicking, is all you hear.
+But, a weak battery or poor connection at the battery terminals, could be the cause.
+Also, sometimes a battery cable can get corroded inside, causing the same problem.

-Also, In some cases a bad connection between the negative battery cable and the engine (bad ground); can cause the same symptoms.
-Of course, there could be other reasons but most often this happens; when there is not enough electric current for the starter motor to turn over the engine.
+And, a bad connection, between the negative battery cable and the engine, can cause a bad ground.
+But, most often this happens when, there is not enough power for the starter, to turn over the engine.

 - Starter solenoid